 2- Lean-To Duck House

 Next we have a design that features a large front entryway for the ducks and separate nesting box with a lid so you can access the duck eggs easily.
-You won’t even have to go inside the duck house to gather the eggs.
+You won’t even have to go inside the duck house by myoutdoorplans to gather the eggs.

 Ducks are notorious for not using nesting boxes but if the boxes are placed on the floor of the fowl house there is a chance that eggs might be laid in them.

 Get these free lean-to design duck house plans that will take you through the building process step by step.
 A supply list is also included so you won’t forget a thing while gathering building materials.
-Detail Instructions at myoutdoorplans

 3- Recycled Material Duck House

-Use these free plans to learn how to build a duck house that won’t cost you anything.
+Use these free plans to learn how to build a duck house by thefrugalchicken that won’t cost you anything.
 Using recycled materials is a way to provide your ducks with a safe house while putting usable materials to work.

 Recycling gives old things new life and keeps usable items out of the landfill, so it’s a win for ducks, for you, and the environment.